torodean/MIA/bin/utils/system/README.md

 The VirtualKeyStrokes module provides a cross-platform interface for simulating keyboard and mouse input.
 It supports low-level key press emulation, string typing, mouse movement, and basic UI interaction on both Windows and Linux (via xdotool).
 The module is designed to abstract platform-specific APIs and expose a consistent interface for automation and scripting tasks.
 It includes specialized routines for games and applications, which should eventually be migrated into application-specific modules.

+## TerminalColors

+The `TerminalColors` module provides a lightweight, header-only utility for printing colored text to the terminal using ANSI escape codes.
+It supports both foreground and background color customization and is compatible with Unix-like systems and Windows 10+.
+This module is useful for enhancing CLI output, debugging, and creating visually organized terminal applications.

 ---

 This module is intended to be extended with additional system-level utilities as needed.